HalaBadr/Adaptive_Huffman/README.md

-# Encoding and Decoding with Adaptive_Huffman by using Tree
+# Encoding and Decoding with Adaptive_Huffman by using Tree in compression